vanhoangkha/000057-beginwiths3/content/10-S3CCR/_index.md

 #### Amazon S3 Cross-Region Replication (CRR)

+#### What is Cross-Region Replication?

+Amazon S3 Cross-Region Replication (CRR) is a feature that automatically replicates objects across buckets in different AWS regions.
+This provides geographic redundancy and helps meet compliance requirements while improving data availability and disaster recovery capabilities.

+#### Key Benefits

+- **Disaster Recovery:** Protect against regional outages and disasters
+- **Compliance:** Meet regulatory requirements for geographic data distribution
+- **Latency Reduction:** Serve content from regions closer to users
+- **Data Sovereignty:** Keep copies of data in specific geographic locations
+- **Operational Excellence:** Maintain business continuity across regions

+#### How CRR Works

+When CRR is configured:
+- Objects are automatically copied to destination buckets in different regions
+- Replication occurs asynchronously, typically within 15 minutes
+- Object metadata, ACLs, and tags are preserved during replication
+- Versioning must be enabled on both source and destination buckets
+- IAM roles provide necessary permissions for the replication process

+#### AWS Well-Architected Framework

-- [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc&wa-guidance-whitepapers.sort-by=item.additionalFields.sortDate&wa-guidance-whitepapers.sort-order=desc) helps you build secure, high-performing, resilient, and efficient infrastructure.
-Based on 6 main pillars - with the pillar **Reliability** being the spirit of this lab.
+[AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc&wa-guidance-whitepapers.sort-by=item.additionalFields.sortDate&wa-guidance-whitepapers.sort-order=desc) helps you build secure, high-performing, resilient, and efficient infrastructure.
+Based on 6 main pillars, with the **Reliability** pillar being the focus of this lab.

-- To ensure the **Reliability** of the system, for this lab - as the data part, the objects stored in the S3 bucket in Region Singapore (ap-southeast-1) - should be **replicate** (copy) to another Region.
+To ensure the **Reliability** of the system, objects stored in the S3 bucket in Singapore Region (ap-southeast-1) should be **replicated** to another region for redundancy and disaster recovery.

 ![Static website](/images/10-s3crr/0000.png?featherlight=false&width=50pc)

-- There are many criteria to choose a Region, for example: **Compliance**, **Latency**, **Cost**, **Services and features**.

-- Therefore, within the framework of this lab, to choose a Region - to serve **replicate** - we will be based on the criteria: **Cost**.
+#### Region Selection Criteria

+When choosing a destination region for replication, consider these factors:

+- **Compliance:** Regulatory requirements for data location
+- **Latency:** Distance to end users for performance optimization
+- **Cost:** Data transfer and storage costs vary by region
+- **Services and Features:** Availability of required AWS services
+- **Disaster Recovery:** Geographic separation for risk mitigation

+For this lab, we will select the destination region based primarily on **cost optimization** while maintaining adequate geographic separation.

 - -> So Region N. Virginia (us-east-1) with S3 cost: 23.55 USD for 1TB per month - 2.05 USD cheaper than Region Singapore (ap-southeast-1) is a suitable choice for the criteria **Cost**.
 You can double check the cost at the official page of [AWS Pricing Calculator](https://calculator.aws/#/estimate?id=71e120e9a6a9ffe41d37144b4e2c92537b88eb58)